OpenSprinkler/OpenSprinkler-Firmware/README.txt

 # OpenSprinkler firmware with support added for ESP32.

+Use at least 6.3.0 from framework-espressi32, since 6.2.0 contains F() macro bug!
+Use 'pio pkg update' from PIO Core Cli to upgrade!

 Work is based on JaCharer's work (https://github.com/JaCharer/OpenSprinkler-Firmware-ESP32port) but was done from existing OpenSprinkler firmware.

 **As of now - 2023.05.14 - NOTHING IS TESTED, but code compiles under PlatformIO(VSCode).**
+**As of now - 2023.06.05 - Code is tested by some, runs on Wokwi simulator, but had to apply workaround after factory reset.**

 ** Don't forget to change esp32.h according to your settings!
 It's set for my setup with ShiftRegister output and SH1106 LCD (instead of the default SSD1306) **